 Furthermore because of phytonutrients in the bran called lignans, just one slice a day gives nearly 50% protection against breast and prostate cancer.

 A stone maize mill; notice the large particle size.The milling of maizemeal is not dissimilar to wheat flour.
 True wholegrain is rarely available; the best parts are extracted and sold off for animal feed.
-What remains is low in fibre, has no resistant start and is highly glycaemic; it is an ultra-processed food.
+What remains is low in fibre, has no resistant starch and is highly glycaemic; it is an ultra-processed food.

 Legumes supply all four of the pillars of the Microbiome Enhancer Diet with one added feature; an excellent source of protein.